-As a result of writing annuity business, the Company is exposed to the risk that annuitants live longer than estimated, increasing the overall amount of annuity payments made to policyholders.
-The Company is currently exploring the option of transferring some of this risk to a third party via a longevity swap in 2020 which would change the risk profile of the business.
+As a result of writing annuity business, the Company is exposed to the risk that annuitants live longer than estimated.
+For existing business, this risk is hedged by a longevity swap arrangement.

 The Company has been active in the equity release sector since 1965, and has developed significant skill and expertise in managing the risks involved in this business.
 The key risk associated with equity release is the No Negative Equity Guarantee (NNEG) included on all lifetime mortgages, meaning that, if, at the end of the loan, the property price is insufficient to repay the loan a loss is incurred by the Company.